hansroh/skitai/README.rst

 - 0.35 (Feb 2020)

-  - drop officicial support for pypy3
+  - drop officicial support for pypy3, few perf. improvement but some compatable errors
   - use pebble_ for timeout managed process pool
   - remove ujson-ia dependency, it may have memory leak
   - reengineering threading locks for asynconnect, http_channels